 Celebrating achievements, advancements, & innovations in women’s health.

-SWHR is Hosting the 33rd Annual Awards Gala, April 26
+SWHR Hosted the 33rd Annual Awards Gala, April 26

-Supporters of the Society for Women’s Health Research (SWHR) will gather in-person, together for SWHR’s 2023 Annual Awards Gala on Wednesday, April 26, 2023 to honor leaders who have significantly advanced women’s health throughout their careers.
+Thank you to all the supporters of the Society for Women’s Health Research (SWHR) who gathered in-person, together for SWHR’s 2023 Annual Awards Gala on Wednesday, April 26, 2023 to honor leaders who have significantly advanced women’s health throughout their careers.

-This year’s event will honor leadership within research, at the U.S. Food and Drug Administration (FDA), and feature a keynote speech from the Foundation for the National Institutes of Health (NIH).
+This event honored leadership at the U.S. Food and Drug Administration (FDA), Horizon Therapeutics, and University of Illinois Chicago Center for Research on Women and Gender, and featured a keynote speech from the Foundation for the National Institutes of Health (NIH).

-The event will be held at the InterContinental Washington DC – The Wharf, with the cocktail reception beginning at 6:00 p.m, followed by the dinner and program at 7:00 p.m.
+The event was held at the InterContinental Washington DC – The Wharf, with the cocktail reception at 6:00 p.m, followed by the dinner and program at 7:00 p.m.

 Explore past Galas including the 2022 Annual Awards Gala here.